 Instead of focusing on the ‘up to’ speeds, when comparing broadband packages consumers should consider the average speeds most consumers are receiving.
 The majority of customers receive coverage that is between the advertised ‘up to’ speeds and the ‘minimum’ speed.
 The regulator Ofcom releases figures on the average speeds for different broadband technologies which can also be found on our website.
-However, Ofcom’s figures alone do not tell you whether those speeds are available in your area.
-Using our broadband comparison
+Read our guide on working out what broadband speed you need

 How can I improve my internet speed?